VirtoCommerce/vc-docs/user_docs/docs/order-management/managing-documents.md

 1. Click **OK** to save the changes.

-All the payment documents for the selected order are displayed in the **Edit order details and related documents**:
+All the payment documents for the selected order are displayed in the **Edit order details and related documents** blade:

 ![Payment document stored](media/payment-document-stored.png){: width="400" height="400"}